LavaMoat/lavamoat.github.io/src/content/docs/reference/terminology.md

 > a.k.a. _Secure ECMAScript_ or _SES_

-A flavour of JavaScript for safely running third-party code.
+The sandbox used in [LavaMoat][].
+It is a flavour of JavaScript for safely running third-party code.
+The [package](https://github.com/endojs/endo/tree/master/packages/ses#readme) is a [shim][] of JavaScript features proposed to [ECMA][] [TC39][].
+See the [programming guide](https://github.com/endojs/endo/blob/master/packages/ses/docs/guide.md) for initial reading on usage.
+See the [secure computing guide](https://github.com/endojs/endo/blob/master/packages/ses/docs/secure-coding-guide.md) to learn more about the risks of untrusted javascript.

 ## SES